lume/element/README.md

 }
 ```

-You can of course make a broader type that accepts string from the element
+You can of course make a broader type that accepts a string from the element
 attribute, but also other types via the JS property directly:

 ```ts